linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 # DATA ANALYSIS PROCESS - LOAN DATASET

 ## INTRODUCTION
 This loan analysis project analyze various aspects related to loan data.
 This includes assessing borrower profiles, credit scores, financial histories, and repayment patterns.
-Through the application of data analysis techniques, the project aims to identify trends, risks, and opportunities within the lending portfolio.
+Through the application of data analysis techniques, the project aims to identify trends, risks, and opportunities for the company.
 The ultimate goal is to enhance decision-making processes, optimize lending strategies, and ensure the overall health of the lending business.

 Download the SQL code file [here]()